5 Key Features Your Salesforce Project Management Tool Must HaveProject ManagementSalesforce

 2. GANTT Chart

 Gantt Charts are a project manager’s best friend.
 If you are unfamiliar with them, a Gantt Chart allows you to easily visualize all tasks within a project, understand project timelines and task dependencies, and identify what work needs to be completed by what deadline in order to keep the project on track.
-Salesforce currently does not offer a Gantt Chart type resource for project managers, but luckily, many apps do.
+Salesforce currently does not offer a Gantt Chart type resource for project managers, but luckily, some apps like Inspire Planner do.

 4. Projects Templates